gix-mkrspc/gix-mkrfridays-iot/README.md

 ### Congratulations! 👏👏👏
 Now that the WiFi connection is configured, your NodeMCU will automatically connect to your WiFi every time it boots up.

-10. You can put attach the servo and board on the enclosure after setup the software
+10. You can attach the servo and board to the enclosure
 <div style="text-align:center">
 <!-- make the following images centered -->
 <img src="./assets/finish1.jpg" height="400">